teknoir/teknoir.github.io/docs/avangard/application_management.md

 The new version of the app, with the updated model, is now running on selected device(s).

-### Updating the Devstudio(devstudio) app
+### Updating the Devstudio (devstudio) app
-Please learn how to deploy the Darknet (sustayn) app above, and this process is very similar.
+Please learn how to deploy the Darknet (sustayn) app above, this process is very similar.

 #### Updating the model and deploying a new version of the app
 The Devstudio app use Node-Red, an open source framework, for low-code programming.
 The `flows.json` file